gblazquez/bowshockpy/docs/source/usage.rst

   (.venv) $ bowshockpy --read params.py

-If you want to use an example of an input file, you can print some :doc:`examples`.
+If you want to use an example of an input file, you can print some :doc:`examples_inputfile`.
 If you want to print example 1:

 .. code-block:: console